The Rio Times I News in Rio de Janeiro, Brazil

 POLITICS

-By Lise Alves, Senior Contributing Reporter SÃO PAULO, BRAZIL – The Brazilian federal government announced on Wednesday that it would disburse R$1.2 billion for the...
+By Lise Alves, Senior Contributing Reporter SÃO PAULO, BRAZIL – Brazil’s government has decided to pull the plug on its latest safe-driving campaign after the...

 BUSINESS

-By Lise Alves, Senior Contributing Reporter SÃO PAULO, BRAZIL – With temperatures reaching forty degrees Celsius in Rio de Janeiro, the city’s consumer protection agency,...
+By Lise Alves, Senior Contributing Reporter SÃO PAULO, BRAZIL – After a year of declines in both vehicle production and sales, automakers expect the market...

-By Lise Alves, Senior Contributing Reporter SÃO PAULO, BRAZIL – President of Brazil, Michel Temer, announced on Tuesday in the Northeastern city of Maceio, that...
+By Lise Alves, Senior Contributing Reporter SÃO PAULO, BRAZIL – Although Brazil’s economy has not yet recovered from the worst recession in decades, the Santos...

 - Advertisement -